 Dr. Michael J. Birrer

-In November 2008, Dr. Birrer was appointed Professor of Medicine at the Harvard School of Medicine.
-Dr. Birrer assumed the position of Director of Gynecologic Medical Oncology at MGH and the Gynecologic Oncology Research Program.
-This program integrates important new discoveries in translational research into clinical trials.
+In 2008, Birrer was appointed professor of medicine at the Harvard School of Medicine and assumed the position of director for both Gynecologic Medical Oncology at Massachusetts General Hospital and the Gynecologic Oncology Research Program at the Dana Farber/Harvard Cancer Center.

-In August 2017, Dr. Birrer accepted the position of Director of the Comprehensive Cancer Center at the University of Alabama at Birmingham.
-He is a Professor of Medicine in the Division of Hematology-Oncology and holds the Evalina B. Spencer Chair in Oncology.
+In 2017, he accepted the position of director of the O’Neal Comprehensive Cancer Center at the University of Alabama at Birmingham, where he served as professor of medicine, pathology and OB-GYN.

 Recognized nationally and internationally as an expert in gynecologic oncology, Birrer’s primary research interest is in characterizing the genomics of gynecologic cancers to improve the clinical management of these diseases.
 His clinical interests include ovarian cancer, endometrial cancer and cervical cancer.

 Birrer has approximately 400 publications, including peer-reviewed manuscripts, book chapters and review articles.
 He served as chair and chair emeritus of the Department of Defense Ovarian Cancer Research Program, chair of the Committee for Experimental Medicine of the Gynecologic Oncology Group, chair of the Translational Science Working Group of the Gynecologic Cancer Intergroup, and a member of the Gynecologic Cancer Steering Committee.